Uganda Birding Tour, 24 Days Best Uganda Birding Safari and Wildlife, Birding Safari in Uganda

-Day 11-12: Uganda Bird Watching and Wildlife safari to Kibale Forest.
+Day 11-12 of 24 Days Best Uganda Birding Safari and Wildlife: Uganda Bird Watching and Wildlife safari to Kibale Forest.

 Kibale Forest National Park protects a diverse array of primates, from the minuscule, nocturnal Demidoff’s Galago to our closest living relative, the Chimpanzee.
 Here we will take expeditions to observe the Chimps and many other species of primates and birds.
 We have a chance of birding the main road or one of the trails in the forest.
 We might come across the African Emerald Cuckoo, Purple-headed Starling, Black-billed Turacco, Yellow-billed Barbet, Grey-throated Barbet, Blue-throated Roller, Narrow-tailed Starling, Western Black-headed Oriole, Yellow-throated and Yellow-rumped Tinkerbirds.